Contentools recently redesigned their website and I was invited to tear it up!!

 I realize there is a lot of debate about the importance of having elements of your homepage above the fold.
 I’m working on an article about this right now.
 Subscribe on the right to get that article when it’s published this week.

-You’ll see this as the homepage full-width.
-Immediately I liked the background image and the modern feel.
-It reminds me of Wrike’s homepage, it’s immersive yet focuses on what is important.
+You’ll see the above image as the full-width of the homepage.
+Immediately I liked the background image and the modern design.
+It reminds me of Wrike’s homepage, it’s immersive yet focuses on what is important: getting conversions.

 The end of the phrase “Finally a content marketing platform” keeps changing.

 Some of the end phrases are decent, all of them present different aspects of the software.
 This is a clever way to grab attention but it’s distracting and moves quickly, which could be intimidating to visitors.

 One well chosen end phrase may be more effective, but I would encourage Contentools to test this.

 Here are the 5 end phrases they use:

 - …that tracks what’s due and what’s done

 - …to manage all of your content in one place